Is It Safe to Travel to Jordan in 2026?

 Traveler Impact

-Solo travelers face significant risks from terrorism and crime, particularly in urban areas like Zarqa and Ma'an, where attacks and unrest are more likely.
+Solo travelers face significant risks from terrorism, particularly in urban areas like Zarqa and Ma'an, where attacks have been reported and government restrictions are in place.

-Business travelers may encounter operational disruptions due to the elevated risk of terrorism and armed conflict, particularly near the Syrian border and in specific cities like Zarqa and Ma'an.
+Business travelers may encounter operational disruptions due to the elevated risk of terrorism and armed conflict, particularly near the Syrian border and in cities like Rusayfah and Zarqa.

-Families with children should be cautious due to limited healthcare access and the risk of terrorist attacks in populated areas, especially in cities like Ma'an and Zarqa.
+Families with children should be cautious due to limited healthcare access outside major cities and the risk of terrorism in areas frequented by tourists.

-Remote workers may find some urban areas suitable for work, but must be cautious of connectivity issues and safety in regions with high terrorism risk.
+Remote workers may find suitable environments in urban centers but must be aware of connectivity issues and the potential for sudden security escalations.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Jordan.